The Michigan LLC Guide to Starting Your Own LLC - Complete Guide

 1. Name Your Michigan LLC

-To further protect your brand, it's highly recommended that you search the U.S. Patent and Trademark Office (USPTO) database to ensure your name is not already trademarked at the federal level.
+To ensure that your brand is further safeguarded, it is strongly suggested that you get into the US Patent and Trademark Office (USPTO) database to make sure that your name is not already registered in federal level.

 Michigan Department of Licensing and Regulatory Affairs